sslab-gatech/Rudra-Artifacts/README.md

 * Current version: 264 new bugs and 78 CVEs
 * Paper: 263 new bugs and 76 CVEs

-This is because we counted RUDRA-RUSTC-1 bug (see below) as one bug instead of two bugs by mistake, and two new CVEs were get assigned to the standard library bugs after the submission.
+This is because we counted RUDRA-RUSTC-1 bug (see below) as one bug instead of two bugs in the submitted version, and two new CVEs were get assigned to the standard library bugs after the submission.
 We will use the new numbers in the camera-ready version of the paper.